- Our top 5 attractions

 By the way: Visitors are already attuned to the museum at the Plaça de la Porta de Santa Catalina.
 Giant pigeons and a church standing on its tower are the first fascinating impressions of contemporary art.

-Contemporary art on Plaça de la Porta de Santa Catalina - Device to root out the Devil
+Art object on the Plaça de la Porta de Santa Catalina - Device to root out Evil

 Fundació Miró Mallorca